nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User types keyword followed by student details into the textbox.
+1. User requests to add a student, entering relevant student details.
 2. Tuteez acknowledges that a new student has been added.
 3. Use case ends.